1 What are human rights?

 In Scotland, and the rest of the UK, individuals have specific and recognised legal rights, for example, to benefits if they are not able to work or to state-funded financial support upon reaching the state pension age.
 These examples illustrate positive rights (the right to something) and individual rights (rights which do not consider collective or majority interest).
 However, it is also recognised that there are significant debates about who should have rights and who should be accorded rights and in what circumstances.

-The statement in Box 1 is an extract from the Scottish Government policy on human rights and justice (as expressed in 2017 by an SNP-majority government).
+The statement in Box 1 is an extract from the Scottish Government policy on human rights and justice (as expressed in 2017 by an SNP-led government).
 The words ‘inalienable’, ‘respect’, ‘fundamental’ and ‘rights are guaranteed’ for everyone are commonly used when human rights are being discussed and we will return to these later.
-You will now explore what makes a ‘right’ a ‘human right’.

 The link in Box 1 will take you to information on how the Scottish Government protects and promotes human rights at home and abroad.
 You may wish to visit this website briefly, but it is not essential for your studies on this course.